 “Judy Chamberlain knows more songs than anyone who has ever lived.”
-Jazz Critic Don Heckman (Village Voice, L.A.
+Don Heckman (Village Voice, L.A.
 Times, International Review of Music)

-An avid music historian, Judy has been honored to perform for some of the composers who wrote the songs she sings.
+An avid music historian, Judy has been thrilled to perform for some of the composers who wrote the songs she sings.

 In 1999, Paul Anka presented her with her own lyrics to his Sinatra hit, “My Way,” calling it “My Way, Her Way.”

 Chamberlain’s 2002 “Road Trip” CD on JazzBaby Records is a compilation of some of her favorite standards.

 In 2011, she relocated to Dallas, TX, where she continues to write and perform.

 Jazz Singer Vocalist Bandleader Orchestra Swing Band Musicians Duos Trios Quartets Weddings Receptions Ceremony Music Private Parties Corporate Events Cole Porter George Gershwin Duke Ellington Richard Rodgers Lorenz Hart Frank Sinatra Broadway Old Hollywood Roaring ’20’s West Coast Jazz Great American Songbook Vintage Saloon Songs Hotels Restaurants Clubs Dallas Ft.
 Worth Los Angeles Malibu Santa Barbara Palm Springs La Jolla USA